 This 51-plot Community Garden, established with Pennsylvania State University Cooperative Extension in 1977 is the successor to Great Depression allotments and WWII Victory Gardens.
 The garden provides flowers, fruit and vegetables to local residents and annually donates substantial quantities of food to Pennsylvania Horticultural Society’s City Harvest.
 What makes this garden even more special is that it is managed by a coordinating committee of neighbors of Awbury Arboretum.

 A Permaculture orchard is under development through partnership with the Philadelphia Orchard Project and Weavers Way Community Programs.
-Our volunteers have cleared the area, and the first plants will be installed on Arbor Day 2013.
+Our volunteers have cleared the area, and the first plants were installed on Arbor Day 2013.
 There is also a children’s garden maintained by Weavers Way Community Programs.
 Weavers way uses the entire Agricultural Village for educational programs.

 Mort Brooks Farm

 The “Mort Brooks Memorial Farm” est. in 2000 commemorates a long-time proponent of Urban Agriculture.
 A full time farmer and many volunteers have worked the 2-acre farm since 2011.
 This partnership provides food to Weavers Way Cooperative stores in Mt.
 Airy and Chestnut Hill and the Head House Market in Society Hill. was established on ¼ acre of Awbury Arboretum’s “Northwest Tract” in 2000 by Mort’s wife Norma Brooks and her friends from Weavers Way Co-op in partnership with Awbury Arboretum.